-Personally, I have used supplements for many years and supplements such as Vitamin D, Omega 3’s, a Multivitamin and healthy gut bacteria should be part of your daily / weekly plan.
+Personally, I have used supplements for many years and believe supplements such as Vitamin D, Omega 3’s, a Multivitamin and healthy gut bacteria should be part of most women’s daily / weekly plan.

 Vitamin D is recommended for virtually everyone as it’s only really obtained via exposure to sunshine and seems to play a key role in many critical aspects of your health.

 Omega 3’s are an essential fat that your body cannot produce so its crucial you take them in via your diet or supplements.
-Omega 3’s are so critical to your optimal health we recommend taking an Omega 3 supplement daily or several days a week.
+Omega 3’s appear critical to your optimal health so we recommend taking an Omega 3 supplement daily or several days a week.

-Healthy gut bacteria are also critical to your health; above we mentioned the need for you to optimise your intestinal health and therefore recommend you supplement daily with a healthy gut bacteria supplement.
+Healthy gut bacteria are also critical to your health.
+In previous sections we mentioned the need for you to optimise your intestinal health and therefore recommend you supplement daily with a healthy gut bacteria supplement.

-- Their supplements are bio available, this means they are easily available and absorbed for the body to use.
-An example is Magnesium; there are several different forms available in supplements.
+- Many of their supplements are bio available, this means they are easily available and absorbed for the body to use.
+An example is Magnesium, there are several different forms available in supplements.
 Nutri only use the most bio available form, which does mean is more expensive.
 However, cheaper brands often use forms of Magnesium which are poorly absorbed which means you may well just be wasting your money!

-- Nutri use sustainable sources; an example are their Fish Oils.
-They are one of the only supplement brands to be awarded the Friend’s of the Sea certification which means the fish used for their Omega 3 supplements are sustainably sourced.
+- Nutri use sustainable sources, an example are their Fish Oils.
+They are one of very few supplement brands to be awarded the Friend’s of the Sea certification which means the fish used for their Omega 3 supplements are sustainably sourced.

 - Nutri supplements are backed by a huge amount of scientific research and the nutrients in their products are always of the highest quality.